meesha7/Enfaria/README.md

 You need a MariaDB/MySql instance running with credentials described at `.env`

+## Native files

+Run `native.sh` or open it and run the command from inside of the file (Windows users mostly).

 ## DB

 Create a user for the local DB: